Hornets vs. Wizards Prediction & Picks - November 8

 - Computer Predicted Total: 241.9

-- Both the Hornets and the Wizards have covered the spread 50% of the time this year, resulting in a 3-3-0 ATS record for the Hornets and a 3-3-0 mark for the Wizards.

-- Charlotte hasn't covered the spread as a 3.5-point favorite or more this season, while Washington covers as an underdog of 3.5 or more 40% of the time.
+- Charlotte hasn't covered the spread as a 2.5-point favorite or more this season, while Washington covers as an underdog of 2.5 or more 40% of the time.

-- As a moneyline favorite this season, the Hornets are 0-1, while the Wizards are 0-5 as moneyline underdogs.
+- As a moneyline underdog this year, the Wizards are 0-5, while the Hornets are 0-1 as moneyline favorites.

 Put your picks to the test and bet on the Hornets with BetMGM Sportsbook.